 The world is going electric.

 Governments around the world are mandating an end to petroleum-based vehicles, and the sprint towards an all-electric future is on.
+Car manufacturers are rapidly transitioning to prioritize electric vehicles over internal combustion engine (ICE) vehicles.
 Sales of EVs are projected to top 10 million worldwide by 2025.

 Now is a great time to go over what is fact versus fiction for electric vehicle charging.